I have never said that I am the smartest guy in media.

 Now, what they're not telling you, of course, is this.

-A, there's teachers like myself who can't get interviews because we have uh several years' experience in a master's and therefore we're more expensive.
+A, there's teachers like myself who can't get interviews because we have several years' experience in a master's and therefore we're more expensive.

 So it's cheaper to hire someone first year.

-That sounds like the uh uh semiconductor business.
+That sounds like the semiconductor business.

 Yes.

-That's a two hundred and eighty percent increase.
+That's a 280% increase.

-And they're not just recruiting in Canada as they sit on CBS, they're recruiting all over the United States.
+And they're not just recruiting in Canada as they sit on CBS.

-Is is that why they're doing it?
+Is that why they're doing it?

-Is there really a shortage of teachers or is there a shortage of teachers that they're willing to pay?
+Is there really a shortage of teachers, or is there a shortage of teachers that they're willing to pay?

 Yeah.

-And also there's a shortage of teachers that will work in the inner city.
+And also, there's a shortage of teachers that will work in the inner city.

 Well, where the hell is the union on this?

-Where's where's the NEA?
+Where's the NEA?

 Where are they standing up for your rights on this?

-Um Well, they're you know the he the NEA is liberal.
+Well, you know, the NEA is liberal.

 Yes, I know.

-They should be defending you, the poor the downtrodden.
+They should be defending you, the poor, the downtrodden.

 I know they should.

-I'm gonna get in trouble here.
+Well, you know, I'm going to get in trouble here.

 I'm not so sure that's the agenda of the NEA.